webofdata/specification-archived/specification.md

 A dataset is a collection of entities.
 It provides a container where entities can be managed (created, deleted, updated, located).

-Datasets can contain as most one entity with any given subject identifier.
+Datasets can contain at most one entity with any given subject identifier.
 This means that the subject identifier is the unique key for an entity in a dataset.
-But, an entity with the same subject identifier can exist in other datasets.
+However, an entity with the same subject identifier can exist in other datasets.

 Splitting the store into datasets allows for more than one representation of the same subject (an entity with the same subject identifier as another entity) to exist in a single store.